The third full-length studio album by Spanish Psychedelic Doom/Stoner Metal band.

 Tracklist:

-The third full-length album by Italian Heavy Metal band.
+The first compilation album by cult American Death Metal band.

 The sixth full-length studio album by russian Progressive Melodic Thrash/Death Metal band.